Saskatchewan Health Plan: Summary of Benefits

 Saskatchewan Health Plan Benefits

 The following health services are fully covered by Saskatchewan Health:

 - All medically necessary services provided by physicians (inpatient/outpatient).

 - Physiotherapy or occupational therapy.

-- Public homecare services such as homemaking, meals and home maintenance.
-Note that private home care services are not covered.
+- The following public homecare services are partially covered: homemaking, meals and home maintenance.
+A fee will be charged, based on the resident’s income and services received.
+Private home care services are not covered.

 - Optometric services: coverage for an annual eye exam for residents who: are less than 18 years old or; have diabetes or; have suffered some sort trauma to an eye.
 See Vision Care and Canadian Health Insurance for more information.

 There is no coverage for:

 - Prescription drugs, unless you qualify for a drug program (see below).

 - Routine dental services such as cleanings, scalings, fillings, etc.